igorbrigadir/ishkurs-guide-dataset/README.md

-# Ishkur's Guide v2.5 Dataset:
+# Ishkur's Guide to Electronic Music v2.5 Dataset:

 Structured Data from v2.5 of Ishkur's Guide to Electronic Music.
 I wanted to preserve the information in the guide, without relying on flash, and have a good dataset to experiment with.
 Extracted largely manually, if you spot a missing data point, let me know.